Driver seriously injured after tanker rollover

 Global technology outage grounds flights, disrupts services in Calgary

-A small number of flights leaving Calgary have been impacted by a technology outage that's causing widespread concern around the world.
+A small number of flights leaving Calgary were impacted by a technology outage that's causing widespread concern around the world.

 -